yellowmachine/code-ika/server/README.md

 # sveltekit app with dgraph backend

-`npm run dev` to start sveltekit and code your frontend.
+`npm run dev` to start sveltekit server and code your frontend.
 Let's see the testing side in dgraph folder:

 `./dgraph/index.js`